 🇺🇾

-Jacques serves as both School Bursar and Admissions Officer at The Garzón School, seamlessly connecting our institution with legal advisors, architects, and local authorities.
-Born in Montevideo and having lived in the Basque Country and New York, he brings a rich multicultural perspective that enhances our community's cultural openness.
+Jacques serves as both General Manager and Admissions Officer at The Garzón School, seamlessly connecting our school with prospective parents, legal advisors, architects, and local authorities.
+Born in Montevideo and having lived in the Basque Country and New York, he brings a rich multicultural perspective that enhances our community’s cultural openness.
 Jacques is currently completing his thesis for a Bachelor's Degree in International Studies, further enriching his role with global insights. -

 🇺🇾